Shuffling via sums of Jucys--Murphy Elements: Preliminaries

-We will be using Lemma \ref{comp} to prove Theorem \ref{T-LP}.
-In particular, we will compare the limit profile of $k-$star transpositions with the limit profile of random transpositions.
-For this reason, we borrow the following result. \begin{theorem}[Theorem 1.1 \cite{Teyssier2019}] For the random transpositions card shuffle at time \(t = \frac{n}{2}(\log n + c)\), we have that
+Lemma \ref{comp} is instrumental in proving Theorem \ref{T-LP}.
+In particular, we compare the limit profile of the $k$--star transpositions with the limit profile of random transpositions.
+For this reason, we borrow the following result. \begin{theorem}[Theorem 1.1 \cite{Teyssier2019}] For the random transpositions card shuffle at time $t = \frac{n}{2}(\log n + c)$, we have that

-for every \(c \in \mathbb{R}\). \end{theorem}
+for every $c \in \mathbb{R}$. \end{theorem}